United Nations Confidence Restoration Operation in Croatia: Mandate and functions

 The UNCRO mission was established under Chapter VII of the United Nations Charter.
 It was initially scheduled to end on 30 November 1995, and its mandate was to support implementation of a ceasefire agreed to by Croatia and the RSK on 29 March 1994, as well as an agreement on economic cooperation made on 2 December 1994.
 The former entailed monitoring areas between HV and ARSK forward positions, verification that specific types of heavy weapons were at least 10 or 20 km away from the forward military positions or placed in storage, maintenance of checkpoints, chairing Joint Commissions, and performance of liaison functions.
 The economic functions were supporting negotiation and implementation of further economic arrangements and facilitating and supporting activities aimed at opening of transport routes and power and water supply networks.

 UNCRO was also tasked with delivery of humanitarian aid and control, monitoring, and reporting of any transport of military personnel, supplies, equipment, or weapons across UNCRO-staffed border checkpoints between RSK-held parts of Croatia on one side and Bosnia and Herzegovina or the Federal Republic of Yugoslavia on the other.
-There were 25 border checkpoints manned by UNCRO.
+There were 25 border checkpoints occupied and guarded by UNCRO.
 The mandate also directed UNCRO to monitor demilitarisation of the Prevlaka Peninsula at the entrance to the Bay of Kotor, according to the UNSC Resolution 779.
 Deployment of UNCRO was formally approved by the UNSC on 28 April.
 The mission was scheduled to be scaled down in June to 8,750 troops from the larger UNPROFOR force in the country.

 UNCRO was criticised for several reasons.
 The Secretary-General's Report to the Council described the failures of UNPROFOR, but the new mission did not address them.
 There were insufficient troops, having been reduced from UNPROFOR levels by the new mission mandate, and inadequate human and material resources to carry out the mission tasks.
 As a result, fulfilment of the mission mandate was nearly impossible.
 While Croatian sources said that the mission name was the only real difference from UNPROFOR, the RSK authorities were not satisfied with the UNCRO mission.
 Specifically, the RSK objected to the deployment of UNCRO troops along the international borders and to the mission name.
 Conversely, Croats were pleased that the mission acronym appeared to be an abbreviation of Croatia.
 In response, Czech UNCRO troops used vehicle licence plates bearing the new mission's acronym when operating in HV-controlled territory and UNPROFOR plates in areas held by the ARSK due to safety concerns.